Bob and Marcia

 Bob and Marcia were a Jamaican vocal duo, that consisted of Bob Andy and Marcia Griffiths.
-They had a #5 UK hit single in 1970 with "Young, Gifted and Black".
-They followed up with "Pied Piper", which peaked at #11 in the UK Singles Chart in 1971.
-Those two releases spent a total of twenty five weeks in that chart in a period of less than eighteen months.
+They had a No. 5 UK hit single in 1970 with "Young, Gifted and Black".
+They followed up with "Pied Piper", which peaked at No. 11 in the UK Singles Chart in 1971.
+Those two releases spent a total of 25 weeks in that chart in a period of less than 18 months.
 They discontinued their partnership in the mid-1970s, both feeling that it was not bringing them adequate financial reward.